 Scott Carney is an award-winning journalist and author of "The Red Market: On the Trail of theWorld’s Organ Brokers, Bone Thieves, Blood Farmers and Child Traffickers" (William Morrow, 2011).
 "The Red Market" received the 2012 Clarion Award in the category of Books & CD-ROMS/DVDs – Nonfiction, Non-Technical Book.
 Carney focuses on the coverage of illicit global trade of humans and their body parts, surrogacy tourism, child trafficking for adoption, and the international business of fertility.
 In 2010, he won the Payne Award for Ethics in Journalism for his story “Meet the Parents,” which tracked an international kidnapping-to-adoption ring.
 He is a contributing editor at Wired.
 His articles appear in publications such as Mother Jones, Foreign Policy, Discover, Outside, and Fast Company.
 Carney’s appointment is through the Schuster Institute-Fund for Investigative Journalism Fellowship.
 Twitter: @SGCarney

 Karen Coates and Jerry Redfern report primarily from Southeast Asia, working as a print and photojournalist team on issues involving the environment, health, and human rights.
-"An Eternal Harvest: The Legacy of American Bombs in Laos," a book they co-reported and wrote,will be published by ThingsAsian Press in the fall of 2012.
+"An Eternal Harvest: The Legacy of American Bombs in Laos," a book they co-reported and wrote,will be published by ThingsAsian Press in late 2013.